animate1978/MB-Lab/README.md

 ## Blender 2.8 Support

-MB-Lab has been ported to work with blender 2.80
+MB-Lab has been ported to work with Blender 2.80

 ## Contributors wanted!
 Python programmers needed!